 If the blockage does not clear using water alone, you will have to use another method.
 When it comes to removing a clog in a condensate line, a wet/dry vacuum is your best option.
 You can usually remove a clog in the line using just a wet/dry vacuum.

-Step 1.
+Step 5.
+Remove the drain cap.
 Gain access to the AC drain line by removing the system’s access cap or unscrewing the PVC pipe.

-Step 2.
+Step 6.
+Use a wet/dry vacuum.
 Once you have the line open, use the wet/dry vacuum to remove the clog and any trapped water along with it.

 Never pour bleach or other household cleaners into your condensate line.
 This can damage your system and your home.
 Only use cleaners that are made specifically for cleaning condensate lines.
 If you want an all-natural option, a solution of vinegar and distilled water can help eliminate and prevent algae and bacteria growth.